Amirz64/Fluttex/README.md

-# East and fast coding using fluttex
+# Easy and fast coding using fluttex